adamharrison/straightforward-c-project-standard/README.md

 In order to conform to SCPS3, the project *must*:

 * Be able to be compiled via a single invocation of most compilers.
+* If a library, be able to be linked via single invocation of most linkers.

 ### Example